 Personalize Based On Level of Expertise

-The goal of your customer onboarding strategy is to inspire confidence and in order to do that, the process has to respect a customer’s level of expertise.
+The goal of your SaaS onboarding strategy is to inspire confidence and in order to do that, the process has to respect a customer’s level of expertise.
 You don’t want them to doubt their own ability or the product’s capabilities.

-Look for a prototyping tool that allows users to select onboarding flows based on their level of expertise.
+Look for a prototyping tool that allows users to select SaaS onboarding flow based on their level of expertise.
 A “beginner” mode can provide an interactive tour and more support as they start using your software, while “expert” mode allows more knowledgeable users to skip through the initial tutorial or tour.

 8. Deal Stage Wins

 As we’ve already mentioned, the SaaS customer onboarding process is all about the “Aha!” moment and getting your customers there as quickly as possible.
 This applies to low-touch and high-touch onboarding.